 Lumbar Transforaminal Epidural Steroid Injection | Leg & Low Back

 This procedure involves the injection of a steroid-anesthetic medication that can reduce swelling and inflammation of irritated spinal nerves.
-This minimally-invasive outpatient procedure is performed to relieve pain that radiates from the low back to the legs.
+This minimally invasive outpatient procedure is performed to relieve pain that radiates from the low back to the legs.
 The injection takes only a few minutes to complete.
 Some patients may only need one injection; other patients may require a series of injections to benefit.
-Watch this video.

 Piriformis Injection for Sciatic Pain | Hip & Leg

-This image-guided injection helps your doctor diagnose and relieve the pain of piriformis syndrome, an irritation of the sciatic nerve caused by a contraction of the piriformis muscle in the buttocks, which can cause pain in the hip and leg.
-Watch this video.
+This image-guided injection helps your doctor diagnose and relieve the pain of piriformis syndrome, an irritation of the sciatic nerve caused by a contraction of the piriformis muscle in the buttocks, which can cause hip pain and leg pain.